Hidden Markov Neural Networks: Hidden Markov Neural Networks

-Given \eqref{eq:reparamTrick} we can estimate the expectation $\mathbb{E}_{\nu(\epsilon)}$ via straightforward Monte Carlo sampling.
+where we used \eqref{eq:KL} to simplify the form of the equation (see supplementary material).
+Given \eqref{eq:reparamTrick} we can estimate the expectation $\mathbb{E}_{\nu(\epsilon)}$ via straightforward Monte Carlo sampling:

+with $\epsilon^{(i)} \sim \nu $ and $N$ the size of the Monte Carlo sample.
 Given the Monte Carlo estimate of the gradient, we can then update the parameters $\theta_t$, related to the variational approximation at time $t$, according to any gradient descent technique.
-Algorithm \ref{alg:approxfiltrecneural} displays this procedure and for the sake of simplicity, we write the algorithm with an update that follows a vanilla gradient descent.
+Algorithm \ref{alg:approxfiltrecneural} displays this procedure and, for the sake of simplicity, we write the algorithm with an update that follows a vanilla gradient descent.

-As suggested multiple times in the literature \citep{graves2011practical, blundell2015weight}, the cost function in \eqref{eq:KL} is suitable to minibatches optimization.
-This might be useful when at each time step the datapoint $\mathcal{D}_t$ is made of multiple data and so a full computation of the gradient is computationally expensive.
+As suggested in the literature \citep{graves2011practical, blundell2015weight}, the cost function in \eqref{eq:KL} is suitable for minibatches optimization.
+This might be useful when at each time step $\mathcal{D}_t$ is made of multiple data and so a full computation of the gradient is computationally prohibitive.